carvel-dev/carvel-community/proposals/imgpkg/003-copy-bundles-with-rename/Readme.md

     destination: my.private-registry.io/myname/exact-app
 ```

+For other options of matching check the [Overrides section](#overrides)

 #### Overrides

-In the `overrides` section of the configuration a list of Matchers and Destinations should be present.
-All the OCI
+The `overrides` key in the configuration will contain a list of a Matcher and a Destination.
+All the OCI Images present
-Images present in the Bundle, and Nested Bundles will be matched against this list, but only the OCI Images the user
+in the Bundle, and Nested Bundles will be matched against this list, but only the OCI Images the user wish to Override
-wish to Override should be present in this section.
-If an OCI Image do not Match any of these Overrides it will be
+should be present in this section.
+If an OCI Image do not Match any of these Overrides it will be copied based on the
-copied based on the strategy defined.
+strategy defined.

 In the event that 2 Overrides match a particular OCI Image the first Override in the list takes precedence.